SrijanBadhya/Debsoc/Running the PES Debsoc.md

 When we had 8 people pull up to a session before we taught them BPs, I made one of them a fake reply speaker once.
 Basically a 4th person gave a 4 minute speech as a reply speech.
 When there were 7 people, there was a reply speaker from one side but not the other side, we just worked around with what we had.

 b) Choosing the optimal frequency of sessions.
+Adaptive sessions are more robust to spontaneity and the PES schedule, but having fixed sessions encourages the formation of a routine, and for people to fit it into their lifestyle, instead of consciously making the decision to go to debsoc every session.
+(Like how you don't even think about brushing your teeth as a burden anymore and just do it.)
-Adaptive sessions are more robust to spontaneity, but having fixed sessions encourages the formai Three days a week is what we usually go for once recruitments have ended.
+Three days a week is what we usually go for once recruitments have ended.
 More sessions are usually too much work for the senior without proportional returns, and having less votes on the polls sort of sends a message that the debsoc is dead.